 If you want to offer your users logging in through WAYF at a web service that you provide, please contact the WAYF Secretariat to get the connection process started.

-Both connecting to and using WAYF is free of charge for service providers.
-Any expenses incurred by the technical integration of WAYF login with the service is, however, defrayed by the service provider.
+Connecting to WAYF is free of charge for service providers.
+However, a connection fee of 100 DKK, VAT excl., is charged a year for each service connected.
+Any expenses incurred by the technical integration of WAYF login with the service is also defrayed by the service provider.

 3. Sponsor statement (for commercial services)

 It is an important legal precondition to being allowed to connect a comercial service to WAYF that it is documented to the WAYF Secretariat that at least one of those institutions connected to WAYF wants to be able to offer its users access to the commercial service through WAYF.
 If the service provider is already connected to WAYF as an institution (e.g., a university), no explicit documentation of this kind is required.
 But otherwise, the service provider must see to it that a connected institution sends a "sponsor statement" to the WAYF Secretariat.
 There are no formal requirements on this statement; it may simply be a brief e-mail.

 Once the sponsor statement is in place, the service provider must enter in to a formal contract with WAYF on the connection.
 Teh WAYF Secretariat produces the document, from this template, and forwards it for signing.
 In order to be able to draft the contract, WAYF will need the service provider to supply the following material: